pypa/pip/docs/html/user_guide.rst

 robust beta of the new resolver (hidden behind an optional ``--use-feature=2020-resolver`` flag) that we encourage you to test.
 We will continue to improve the pip dependency resolver in response to testers' feedback.
+Please give us feedback through the `resolver testing survey`_.
 This will help us prepare to release pip 20.3, with the new resolver on by default, in October.

 Watch out for
 -------------